11ty/11ty-website/src/docs/plugins/rss.md

 </div>
 </seven-minute-tabs>

-Place the file in your src directory (give it a `.njk` extension).
+Place the file in your input directory (and give it a `.njk` extension).
 For example: src/feed.njk or src/feed.json.
-It will be transformed into a `feed.xml` (or `feed.json` if you’re using the JSON variant) file at the root of your website when Eleventy builds it.
+If your input directory is `src`, the file will be transformed into a `feed.xml` (or `feed.json` if you’re using the JSON variant) file at the root of your website when Eleventy builds.
 It can then be useful to check the file against a feed validator, such as the [W3C Feed Validation Service](https://validator.w3.org/feed/) to make sure that the output was good.

 Ultimately your feed will be available at `https://yourwebsite.com/feed.xml` (or `https://yourwebsite.com/feed.json`)